scala-network/DefyX/doc/specs.md

 **AesHash1R** refers to an AES-based fingerprinting function described in chapter 3.4.
 It's capable of processing more than 10 bytes per clock cycle and produces a 512-bit output.

-**BlakeGenerator** refers to a custom pseudo-random number generator described in chapter 3.4.
+**BlakeGenerator** refers to a custom pseudo-random number generator described in chapter 3.5.
 It's based on the Blake2b hashing function.

 **SuperscalarHash** refers to a custom diffusion function designed to run efficiently on superscalar CPUs (see chapter 7).
 It transforms a 64-byte input value into a 64-byte output value.

-**Virtual Machine** or **VM** refers to the DefyX virtual machine as described in chapter 4.
+**Virtual Machine** or **VM** refers to the RandomX virtual machine as described in chapter 4.

 **Programming the VM** refers to the act of loading a program and configuration into the VM.
 This is described in chapter 4.5.